The Jordan Valley

 God Turns Hard Rocks into Springs of Water- Psalm 114

 • Throughout Scripture, we repeatedly encounter people making vows before God as a solemn and voluntary promise.
-Though the Law did not command people to make vows, yet it did regulate them as once made the vow became binding with failure to fulfil it regarded as sin (Deuteronomy 23:21).
-Accordingly, Scripture consistently cautions that it is […]
+Though the Law did not command people to make vows, yet it did regulate them as once made, the vow became binding; failure to fulfil it was regarded as sin (Deuteronomy 23:21).
+Accordingly, Scripture consistently cautions that it is better not to vow at all than to make a vow carelessly, falsely, or with impure motives.
+“It is better not to make a vow than to make one and not fulfill it.”Ecclesiastes 5:5 (NIV) God has given us everything we need since before our…

 Our Vows are Separating Us from God